Fountain of Eternal Life: History

 The fountain was initiated and promoted by the Cleveland Press, which raised $250,000 in donations from private citizens and various organizations for the project.
 The centerpiece is a 35 ft bronze figure representing man escaping from the flames of war and reaching skyward for eternal peace.
 The bronze sphere from which the figure rises represents Earth.
 Four granite carvings, representing the "geographic civilizations of the world", are placed around the sphere.
 Fredericks described his central figure, towering 46 ft above the basin, in this way:

 On the surface of the polished granite rim surrounding the fountain are bronze plates bearing the names of 5,552 Greater Clevelanders who have fallen in military service during times of war from 1899 to 2014, a span of 115 years.
-This includes patriots from the Spanish–American War, World War I, World War II, the Korean War, the Vietnam War, the Gulf War, and the Iraq War.
+This includes soldiers from the Spanish–American War, World War I, World War II, the Korean War, the Vietnam War, the Gulf War, and the Iraq War.
 These names are memorialized in the Greater Cleveland Veterans Memorial Honor Roll.